Industry News

 Link Copied!

+If you’re like many construction companies, your payment process could use some brushing up.
 It can take months for a construction business to get paid.
-Payment delays aren’t just frustrating; they can cause cash flow problems, delay projects, and detract from essential business relationships.
+Payment delays aren’t just frustrating; they can cause cash flow problems, delay projects, and detract from essential business relationships, especially in the construction industry.

-1. Fix your contracted payment schedule
+1. Fix your construction payment schedule

 2. Send preliminary notices